 Cicadas are singing on the Overlook!
 Plus, the wildflower explosion continues, so come on over and have an Out of Africa moment.

-Last weekend’s refreshing rain storm is likely to have rejuvenated more than just our local waterways:
+The recent refreshing rain likely to have rejuvenated more than just our local waterways:

 “…for someone hiking, ticks will have gone from practically zero a couple of weeks ago to being out…and their numbers will probably be increasing through January.”

 A few tips from the American Hiking Society: